-Contact local or state fair housing commission for counsel and assistance.
+• Contact local or state fair housing commission for counsel and assistance.

-#53 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?
+#56 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?

 The MRL - the landlord-tenant law for mobilehome parks -- is part of the Civil Code.
 The enforcement mechanism is through the civil courts, not law enforcement or another government agency.
 There is no mobilehome "police."
-Courts are a branch of government responsible for, among other aspects, resolving or deciding civil disputes.
+Courts are a branch of government responsible for, among other aspects, resolving or ruling on civil disputes.
+Recap:

-The MRL is enforced through the courts.
+• The MRL is enforced through the courts.

-#54 How can residents find out who owns and operates the park?
+#57 How can residents find-out who owns and operates the park?

 The manager shall provide the name and address of the park owner to residents who request it.
-(Civil Code §798.28) Also, listings of park owners/operators can be found on the state Department of Housing's (HCD's) Mobilehome and RV Parks Search website.
+(Civil Code §798.28) Also, listings of park owners/operators can be found on the state Department of Housing's (HCD's) Mobilehome and RV Parks Listing website.
+Recap:

-Recap